emiliebarnard/cs263project/README.md

 cs263project: Find My Fluffy
 ============
 Project can be found at http://findmyfluffy.com (2017 Update: Please note this link no longer works.
-However, the google app engine link is still running: http://findmyfluffy.appspot.com)
+However, the google app engine link is still running for demo purposes: http://findmyfluffy.appspot.com)

 Project admin page to upload files can be found at http://findmyfluffy.com/admin.jsp